vocon-it/kubernetes-ingress/deployments/helm-chart/README.md

 By default, the Ingress Controller requires a number of custom resource definitions (CRDs) installed in the cluster.
 The Helm client will install those CRDs.
 If the CRDs are not installed, the Ingress Controller pods will not become `Ready`.

-If you do not use the custom resources that require those CRDs (which corresponds to `controller.enableCustomResources` set to `false` and `controller.appprotect.enable` set to `false`), the installation of the CRDs can be skipped by specifying `--skip-crds` for the helm install command.
+If you do not use the custom resources that require those CRDs (which corresponds to `controller.enableCustomResources` set to `false` and `controller.appprotect.enable` set to `false` and `controller.appprotectdos.enable` set to `false`), the installation of the CRDs can be skipped by specifying `--skip-crds` for the helm install command.

 ### Installing via Helm Repository